3-2-1 Blast Off!

 8. Ms. Samuels' son (who was in second grade) always got books about Mars at bookstores.
 He loved Mars.

-Hint1st grade=6 years old
+1st grade=6 years old2nd grade=7 years old

 3rd grade=8 years old